jjesusfilho/brcrimR/README.md

 ```{r}
 brcrimR::get_summarized_table_sp(year = '2017', city = '0')
 ```
+In order to get the city's code, you can load the citys' data: `r data("cities")`.
+Zero (0) is for all cities.

 São Paulo's Security Office also disponibilize detailed information on the crime reports that originated the table above.
 One can obtain such information using